Do you require SAT or ACT scores?

 We do not accept teacher recommendations before a program application is submitted.

-I don't meet the grade requirement for a program I'm interested in applying to, what should I do?
+I don't meet the year in school requirement for a program I'm interested in applying to, what should I do?

-For students who do not meet the grade eligibility requirement for a program, we encourage you to reach out to our office before submitting an application, but you are welcome to still apply to the program of your choice.
+For students who do not meet the year in school eligibility requirement for a program, we encourage you to reach out to our office before submitting an application, but you are welcome to still apply to the program of your choice.
 We may ask for additional supplemental information based on your academic record.

 I am a home schooled student, can I still apply?